DataFire/Integrations/integrations/generated/thetvdb/README.md

   jwtToken: ""
 });

-thetvdb.user.ratings.query.get({}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-API v2 targets v1 functionality with a few minor additions.
+API v3 targets v2 functionality with a few minor additions.
 The API is accessible via https://api.thetvdb.com and provides the following REST endpoints in JSON format.

 How to use this API documentation